 Add sugar or sugar substitute to taste.

-For a soft soft-set pudding, increase almond milk to 3 cups.
+- For a soft-set pudding, increase almond milk to 3 cups.